matiuste/AssesNoiseAugm/index.md

 Additionally, lower SNR<sub>seg</sub>​ values for models trained with augmentation suggest that these models require more noise to create effective adversarial examples, indicating a higher degree of robustness.

+Please note that the adversarial samples are crafted per model.
+In the following, we report the WER and SNR<sub>seg</sub> for the adversarial sample for each model, using the seq2seq model architecture described in our paper.
+However, we only play the sample generated with respect to model 3 (Augmentation with speed variations, background noise, and reverberation).

 ### Experiments for the C&W attack.
 ###### Sample 1
 <pre>